matplotlib/matplotlib/doc/devel/gitwash/development_workflow.rst

    git reset --hard upstream/master

-Deleting a branch on github_
+Deleting a branch on GitHub_
 ============================

 ::